December 31st

 Commentary:

-The question now is, what should one collect to flourish in life?
-Not real estate, not cash, not jewels nor property.
+The question is, now what should one collect to flourish in life?
+Not real estate, not cash, not jewels or property.
 A good collection of merit is what he needs.
-The best of them are - dharma (virtue), fame, principles, politeness, mind captivating subhāṣitas and the like.
-One may lead a life without money or property or embellishments.
-But without principles, virtues and politeness, there is no life.
+The best of them are—dharma (virtue), prestige, principles, politeness, mind captivating subhāṣitas, and the like.
+One may lead a life without money, property, or embellishments.
+But without principles, virtues, and politeness, there is no life.
 How about subhāṣitas?
-It is said, "the wisdom of a culture lies in its proverbs and sayings, although brief and pithy."
-They have much to say in very little words!
+It is said, "The wisdom of a culture lies in its proverbs and sayings, although brief and pithy."
+They have much to say in very few words!
 They save time in speaking and upon occasion, maybe the fullest and safest answers.
 Collect and learn them; they are notable measures of guidance for human life!

 pada vigrahaH: